 Not a Natural Thing

-We all aspire and deserve to look at our best in front of others and if we are going to be photographed, we suddenly feel this pressure that we cannot control what the camera sees, leaving us unsure and rather anxious it will not record our best smile, our best profile… in a nutshell: the best version of ourselves.
+We all aspire and deserve to look our best in front of others, and if we are going to be photographed, we suddenly feel this pressure that we cannot control what the camera sees, leaving us unsure and rather anxious it will not record our best smile, our best profile… in a nutshell: the best version of ourselves.

 Candid Photography is a Fool's Gold